Taritsyn/BundleTransformer/NuGet/BundleTransformer.Core/readme.txt

    to replace the standard classes CssMinify and JsMinify.

-   The main differences classes CssTransformer and JsTransformer from standard implementations: automatic removal of duplicate assets, ability to exclude unnecessary assets when adding assets from a directory, support processing of JS-files with *.debug.js extensions, does not produce the re-minification of code of pre-minified assets, support automatic transformation of relative paths to absolute in CSS-code (for CssTransformer), etc. These classes do not produce the minification of code in runtime, but this feature can be added by installing of minifier-adapter (now available adapters based on Microsoft Ajax Minifier, YUI Compressor for .NET, Google Closure
+   The main differences classes CssTransformer and JsTransformer from standard implementations: ability to exclude unnecessary assets when adding assets from a directory, does not produce the re-minification of code of pre-minified assets, support automatic transformation of relative paths to absolute in CSS-code (for CssTransformer), etc.
+   These classes do not produce
+   the minification of code in runtime, but this feature can be added by installing of minifier-adapter (now available adapters based on Microsoft Ajax Minifier, YUI Compressor for .NET, Google Closure